 The potential for postnatal interventions to impact on other maternal health behaviours was considered in a review by Hoedjes et al23 which also reported poor quality evidence.
 Eight of 17 included studies assessed effects on weight loss, and nine on smoking cessation and relapse prevention.
 Of the weight loss studies, five reported significant effects of combined diet and exercise.
 Two of the four studies which assessed smoking relapse prevention found no evidence of effect.
 Four studies included interventions for smoking prevention and prevention of relapse.
 Although authors recommended that existing postpartum lifestyle interventions could support weight loss, smoking cessation or prevent smoking relapse, caution is needed.
 There was wide variability in study methods, and details of study selection, data extraction processes and assessment of study quality were not provided.

 The potential for the postnatal period to be a more appropriate time to consider support for weight management and positive lifestyle behaviours is clear, yet high quality evidence of effective interventions is lacking.
-Based on evidence from general population studies, that commercial organisations may be more effective at supporting weight management than healthcare providers24, this trial is being undertaken to assess the feasibility of conducting a future definitive RCT to determine effectiveness and cost effectiveness of lifestyle information and access to Slimming World groups for a 12 week period, from 8 to 16 weeks postnatally, on long-term postnatal weight management and positive lifestyle behaviour among women from an ethnically diverse inner city population.
+Based on evidence from general population studies, that commercial organisations may be more effective at supporting weight management than healthcare providers24, this trial is being undertaken to assess the feasibility of conducting a future definitive RCT to determine effectiveness and cost effectiveness of lifestyle information and access to Slimming World®(Alfreton, UK) groups for a 12 week period, from 8 to 16 weeks postnatally, on long-term postnatal weight management and positive lifestyle behaviour among women from an ethnically diverse inner city population.

 Objectives